 A personal loan is a big commitment.
 You’re borrowing money and paying for the privilege of doing so in the form of interest.

-There is more to weigh than just the positive outcomes.
+There is more to weigh than the positive outcomes.
 There’s responsibility in taking out a personal loan, too.
 You’re obligating your future income to make those payments.

-Your budget must have enough wiggle room to comfortably fit in the new loan payment.
+Your budget must have enough wiggle room to fit in the new loan payment.
 Otherwise, you could be doing your finances (and your credit) more harm than good.

-Therefore, the APR on your loan may be different than the APR on a similar loan for a buyer with different qualifications.
+So, the APR on your loan may be different than the APR on a similar loan for a buyer with different qualifications.
 The following factors can have an impact on your loan’s APR:

 The lender you choose can be one of the biggest factors affecting your loan terms.
 Here are some of the most common types of lenders and how they may affect your loan terms.